-For example, it’s hard to hire a marketing firm who promises results and then get those results if you don’t know the monetary amount you need to acquire a new customer profitably.
+For example, it’s hard to hire a marketing firm that promises results and then gets those results if you don’t know the monetary amount you need to acquire a new customer profitably.

 Too many companies hire a firm to get them results based on ad spend, but completely forget (or don’t know) to also take into account what they’ll pay the agency to manage that ad spend or those SEO/content campaigns as well.

 You might need to acquire a customer for $500 to make it profitable, but if you’re also paying your agency $250 for their management to acquire that customer, all of a sudden you’re unprofitable on those customers unless you make some changes to either reduce ad cost (and thus efficiency) or find a way (like an onboarding fee) to make back some of that spend upfront.